marcelogft/fromsources-web/docs/blog/kafka-docs.md

 * Stream processing

 # Zookeeper

+An ensemble is a set of *2n + 1* ZooKeeper servers where n is any number greater than 0.
+The odd number of servers allows ZooKeeper to perform majority elections for leadership.

 Different Kafka components subscribe to the **/brokers/ids** path in Zookeeper where brokers are registered so they get notified when brokers are added or removed.